 Chest radiograph in a patient with pulmonary hypertension reveals enlarged pulmonary arteries.

 Whenever possible, a rheumatologist experienced in diagnosis and treatment of the disease should co-manage all patients with mixed connective-tissue disease (MCTD).
-Consultation with other specialists or subspecialists may be indicated for the evaluation and/or treatment of specific aspects of disease, such as pulmonary hypertension.
+Consultation with other specialists or subspecialists may be indicated for the evaluation and/or treatment of specific aspects of disease, such as pulmonary hypertension, interstitial lung disease, gastroesophageal reflux, or acute ischemia due to Raynaud phenomenon.

 Convincing data support the value of an active lifestyle and an exercise program tailored to the needs of patients with arthritis of various types.[41]
 This approach also appears to be appropriate in MCTD.